MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/6-activity-log-alerts.md

 ### Create a service health alert

 Service health alerts are not like all the other alert types you've seen so far in this module.
 To create a new alert, on the Azure portal, search for and select **Service Health**.
 Next, select **Health alerts**.
-After you select **+ Create service health alert**, the steps to create the alert are similar to the steps you've seen to create other alerts.
+After you select **Create service health alert**, the steps to create the alert are similar to the steps you've seen to create other alerts.

 ![Screenshot that shows how to create a new service health alert](../media/6-service-health-alerts.png)